 - Connect with the Dark Goddess

 - Tap into your own dark feminine energy

 Want to read more about the crone archetype?

 Read this post next: 12 Ways to Meet Your Inner Crone

 Being a cycle, this constant, rolling rhythm doesn’t officially ‘begin’ anywhere.

-Traditionally, and for tracking purposes, the first day of bleeding is recognised as day 1 of your cycle, which lies in the ‘crone/wise woman’ archetype.
+But traditionally, for tracking purposes, the first day of bleeding is recognized as day 1 of your cycle, which lies in the ‘crone/wise woman’ archetype.

 But to be honest, to me this intuitively feels closer to the ‘end’ of the cycle, symbolizing the culmination and release of knowledge.